-- Declare July 21-27, 2019 Drowning Prevention Week in your community.
-Ask your Mayor to declare Drowning Prevention Week in your community, have a media announcement, send out media releases and invite the media to your facility. - Contact your Lifesaving Society Branch for a copy of a proclamation request letter.
+- Declare July 19-25, 2020 Drowning Prevention Week in your community.
+Ask your Mayor to declare Drowning Prevention Week in your community, have a media announcement, send out media releases and invite the media to your facility. - Contact your Lifesaving Society branch for a copy of a proclamation request letter and a media release outline.